 The Doctor of Juridical Science (J.S.D.) is Berkeley Law’s most advanced law degree, preparing its graduates to excel in careers in teaching and legal scholarship anywhere in the world.
 Our J.S.D. program emphasizes independent research and writing leading to the completion of a dissertation of publishable quality, representing a significant contribution to a candidate’s field of study.

-First-year students take a J.S.D.
-Legal Scholarship seminar designed to expose students to canonical arguments and central topics in American legal theory, and which also serves as a forum for students to receive guidance and feedback on their own developing research.
-Upon completing the coursework requirement and passing a preliminary oral exam, students advance to J.S.D. candidacy.
-After advancing to candidacy, the nonresident tuition fee (if applicable) is waived for the subsequent two years of the program.
+First-year students take a J.S.D. legal scholarship seminar designed to expose students to canonical arguments and central topics in American legal theory, and which also serves as a forum for students to receive guidance and feedback on their own developing research.
+Beyond this initial required seminar, students take only a limited amount of coursework as approved by their faculty advisor.

 Each J.S.D. student works closely with a tenured or tenure-track member of the law faculty who specializes in a field of law related to the student’s research and serves as the student’s primary advisor.
 The faculty advisor supervises the student’s dissertation research and writing, and assists the student in assembling a dissertation committee and qualifying exam committee.